National League for Nursing Inducts Dr. Gail Baumlein to Board of Governors — October 2, 2010

 Chamberlain College of Nursing offers bachelor's and master's degree programs in nursing.
 Campuses are currently located in Phoenix, Arizona; Jacksonville, Florida; Addison and Chicago, Illinois; St. Louis, Missouri; Columbus, Ohio and Arlington, Virginia.

 Chamberlain College of Nursing is accredited by The Higher Learning Commission of the North Central Association of Colleges and Schools (HLC), www.ncahlc.org, one of the six regional agencies that accredit U.S. colleges and universities at the institutional level.
-The bachelor of science in nursing degree program at the Addison, Columbus, Jacksonville, Phoenix, and St. Louis campuses is accredited by the Commission on Collegiate Nursing Education (CCNE, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791).
-The bachelor of science in nursing degree program at the St. Louis and Columbus campuses and the associate degree in nursing program at the Columbus campus are accredited by the National League for Nursing Accrediting Commission (NLNAC, 3343 Peachtree Road NE, Suite 500, Atlanta, Georgia 30326, 404-975-5000).
-The Arlington and Chicago campuses are pursuing programmatic accreditation for the bachelor of science in nursing degree program.
+The bachelor of science in a nursing degree program at the Addison, Columbus, Jacksonville, Phoenix, and St. Louis campuses is accredited by the Commission on Collegiate Nursing Education (CCNE, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791).
+The bachelor of science in a nursing degree program at the St. Louis and Columbus campuses and the associate degree in a nursing program at the Columbus campus are accredited by the National League for Nursing Accrediting Commission (NLNAC, 3343 Peachtree Road NE, Suite 500, Atlanta, Georgia 30326, 404-975-5000).
+The Arlington and Chicago campuses are pursuing programmatic accreditation for the bachelor of science in a nursing degree program.
 Accreditation provides assurance to the public and to prospective students that standards of quality have been met.
 Program availability varies by location.
 For more information about Chamberlain College of Nursing please visit www.chamberlain.edu or call 888-556-8CCN (8226).